MicrosoftDocs/architecture-center/docs/data-science-process/move-azure-blob.md

 ---
-title: Move Data to and from Azure Blob storage - Team Data Science Process
+title: Move data to and from Azure Blob storage
 description: Move Data to and from Azure Blob storage using Azure Storage Explorer, AzCopy, Python, and SSIS.
 services: machine-learning
 author: marktab